docker/awesome-compose/react-java-mysql/README.md

 ## Compose sample application
-### React application with a NodeJS backend and a MySQL database
+### React application with a Spring backend and a MySQL database

 Project structure:
 ```